 After the 4th July we are expecting to be able to start operations again.

-We are putting in place procedures for cleaning the simulator after each use and masks will be worn when in the simulator as well as hand sanitizer being available for use in our office and the simulator.
+We are putting in place procedures for cleaning the simulator after each use and masks or face coverings will be worn when in the simulator as well as hand sanitizer being available for use in our office and the simulator.

 If you still don’t feel safe don’t worry we are happy to wait for now but if you have an Into The Blue voucher we suggest you speak to them regarding extending the validity of the voucher.